Algebraic-Programming/ALP/README.md

 3. POSIX threads: `-lpthread`
 4. OpenMP: `-fopenmp` in the case of GCC

-## Optionals
+# Optional dependences

-The above summarise the minimum dependences, while the below summarise the dependences for optional features.
+The below summarises the dependences for optional features.

-### Distributed-memory auto-parallelisation
+## Distributed-memory auto-parallelisation

 For distributed-memory parallelisation, the Lightweight Parallel Foundations (LPF) communication layer, version 1.0 or higher, is required.
 ALP makes use